ARMmbed/mbed-os-example-mesh-minimal/README.md

 The following tables show the values to use in the `mbed_app.json` file for your devices in different networks.

-- For a 6LoWPAN-ND based network, use `nsapi.default-mesh-type: LOWPAN`.
+- For a 6LoWPAN-ND based network, use `"nsapi.default-mesh-type": "LOWPAN"`.
-- For a Thread-based network, use `nsapi.default-mesh-type: THREAD`.
+- For a Thread-based network, use `"nsapi.default-mesh-type": "THREAD"`.
-- For a Wi-SUN-based network, use `nsapi.default-mesh-type: WISUN`.
+- For a Wi-SUN-based network, use `"nsapi.default-mesh-type": "WISUN"`.

 #### 6LoWPAN-ND